Take your stand against [Satan], firm in the faith.

 The letter Paul wrote to the brothers in Thessalonica, urging the brothers not to become alarmed or shaken from their reason regarding authoritative announcements and letters intended to be as though authored by the apostles, claiming that the presence of Christ has begun and the day of Jehovah is here, has no relevance for them.
 It is simply beyond their capacity to comprehend that the Devil could be so clever, cunning and powerful, so as to fabricate a false parousia.
-While believing that Satan is at war with them Jehovah’s Witnesses have no inkling they been brought under a deluding influence by the very institution they regard as the source of all truth.
+While believing that Satan is at war with them Jehovah’s Witnesses have no inkling they have been brought under a deluding influence by the very institution they regard as the source of all truth.

 To illustrate the Watchtower’s deceptive influence, consider the article in the December 15th, 2013, Watchtower Magazine, where it is stated in paragraph five regarding Paul’s letter to the Thessalonians:

 What is now chapter 2 of this letter reveals that some in that congregation had become “excited” about Jehovah’s day to the point that they believed that its arrival was then imminent.